Welcome to Cannie Wind Farm

 Welcome to the home page of the Cannie Wind Farm.

 The proposed location for the Project is approximately 25 kilometres west of the township of Kerang, in North-West Victoria.
-The wind farm will include up to 174 wind turbines and produce up to 1300MW of electricity.
+The wind farm will include up to 59 wind turbines and produce up to 400MW of electricity.

-We intend to submit a planning application for the Cannie Wind Farm Project in 2026.
-The Project will commence construction late 2028, pending planning approval and the construction of the Victoria - NSW Interconnector West (VNI West) transmission project.
+We intend to submit a planning application for the Cannie Wind Farm Project in 2027.
+The Project will commence construction in 2029, pending planning approval and the construction of the Victoria - NSW Interconnector West (VNI West) transmission project.

 To find out more about the EES and read the latest newsletter visit the “News” page.